hectorpefo/beautiful-jekyll/_posts/2020-08-30-Perfect-War.md

 There are $52!$ different, equally likely deals.
 If we can find the number of match-free deals that result in a $26$-turn game, we can divide the former by the latter number to get our answer (which is the inverse of the probability of getting a $26$-turn game).

 Most match-free deals do not result in a perfect game, because player 1 wins some hands while player 2 wins others.
-However, there is a simple relation between the total number of match-free hands and the total number of perfect ones: there are two perfect hands among $2^{26}$ hands that see the same pair of cards every hand (but differ as to which player gets which card in some hands).
+However, there is a simple relation between the total number of match-free hands and the total number of perfect ones: there are two perfect hands among the $2^{26}$ match-free hands that see the same pair of cards every hand (but differ as to which player gets which card in some hands).

 We will use a recurrence to calculate the number of match-free, perhaps partial deals that lead to a given game state, where a state lists the number of card values of which just one remains, two remain, and so on.
 So we'll use $M(a_1,a_2,a_3,a_4)$, or $M(\mathbf{a})$, to mean the number of match-free deals that get you to $\mathbf{a}$, starting from $(0,0,0,13)$.
 Our goal is to find $M(0,0,0,0)$, the number of match-free deals of the whole deck.
 Of course $M(0,0,0,13)$ is $1$.